 Awards are given to the tournament champions (four teams) and sometimes the tournament finalists (four teams).
 The Honor Award will also be given at all tournaments.
-For a complete list of possible awards please see appendix B: Awards.
+For a list of awards please see appendix B: Awards.

 3.10 - Tournament Rules